About the Office of Privacy and Data Protection

 OPDP also provides a report to the Legislature at least once every four years on the performance of the office.

 State Chief Privacy Officer

-Katy previously served as the Privacy Officer and Information Governance Administrator at the Department of Social and Health Services (DSHS) where she was responsible for establishing privacy practices for five administrations including three hospitals covering 16,000 employees.
-She also developed and implemented the DSHS privacy program from its infancy overseeing public records, records management, discovery and HIPAA compliance.
+Katy previously served as the Privacy Officer and Information Governance Administrator at the Department of Social and Health Services (DSHS) where she created and implemented the agency’s privacy program -- overseeing public records, records management, discovery, and HIPAA compliance.
 Before becoming the Privacy Officer for DSHS, she served as its Contracts Counsel, working extensively on complex contract and procurement issues regarding health care and technology.

 Katy is a licensed attorney and was admitted to the Washington State Bar Association in 2005.
 She also holds certifications from the International Association of Privacy Professionals (IAPP) in US privacy law (CIPP/US) and privacy program management (CIPM).
 In addition she is recognized as a Fellow of Information Privacy from the IAPP.
 She presently serves as an officer on the board of the Washington Government Lawyers Bar Association and volunteers as a mediator at the Pierce County Center for Dialog and Resolution.
 She has worked for the state since 2006.